Lorti/manu.ninja/_posts/2017-05-22-webgl-three-js-annotations.md

 annotation.style.opacity = spriteBehindObject ?
 0.25 : 1;
 ```

+## Conclusion

+It is easy to display WebGL/three.js annotations in a browser by using each technology for what it does best: WebGL for rendering 3D content and HTML/CSS for rendering text.
+Look at my [CodePen] for the full code and leave a comment if you have further questions or suggestions.

 ## Footnotes

 1. <a name="1"></a>[CryEngine] even uses [Scaleform], a technology based on Flash, if you want to use those dusty ActionScript skills you have aquired years ago.

-2. <a name="2"></a>You can also draw a few markers in Photoshop, if you want.
+1. <a name="2"></a>You can also draw a few markers in Photoshop, if you want.
 You might also consider creating a packed spritesheet for performance or animated markers.

 [Dodo]: https://sketchfab.com/models/ad10226b4f7a451ea23920a556c72a90
 [CodePen]: http://codepen.io/Lorti/pen/Vbppap/